The Envelope System On Steroids (Powerful Truth About Cash)

 I’m glad you were able to manage cash flow.
 I hope the article gave you a little bit information on that.

-4. Avatar Biglaw Investor says:
+4. Biglaw Investor says:

 Actually, I think you left out three zeros on the Apple calculation.
 It’s 237,585,000,000.
 Not a bad F-You position!